RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-12-10_Reddit_comments.md

 https://old.reddit.com/r/Damnthatsinteresting/comments/1pj00k2/rare_footage_of_last_sunset_of_the_20th_century/nt9v7q3/

 And human city vs. empty ocean choice.
-The year itself is nothing matical about movement of naturee and planets.
+The year itself is nothing magical about movement of nature and planets.
 Nobody seems to be discussing this.
 Birth of Jesus is a popularity topic.
-And it rarely seems to come up in anti-Jewish / Hollocaust criticisms.
+And it rarely seems to come up in anti-Jewish / Holocaust criticisms.
 And that unified media and travel is why Jesus religion now dominates calendar systems of India / Japan / China that Jesus wasn't center of.
 Let alone year 1492 and Americas.

 https://old.reddit.com/r/Damnthatsinteresting/comments/1pj00k2/rare_footage_of_last_sunset_of_the_20th_century/nta2chq/